near/near-microindexers/README.md

 Based on [NEAR Lake Framework](https://github.com/near/near-lake-framework-rs).

 [Indexer For Explorer](https://github.com/near/near-indexer-for-explorer) has some disadvantages that we wanted to fix.
-That's why we've created smaller projects, almost independent mini-indexers:
+That's why we've created smaller projects, independent mini-indexers:
 - `indexer-base` works with basic information about transactions, receipts;
 - `indexer-accounts` works with accounts and access_keys;
 - `indexer-balances` collects the info about native NEAR token balance changes (all the changes are validated);